 Additionally, Arabica plants are more fragile than Robusta plants.
 They’re generally more susceptible to damage from pests, shifts in climate, and disease.

-Ok … So What Exactly is Robusta Coffee?
+What is Robusta Coffee

 Coffea robusta makes up the other 40% of the world’s coffee production and consumption.
-Robusta plants are originally native to Western and Central Africa, growing indigenously in countries like Ethiopia, Tanzania, Liberia, and Angola.
+Robusta plants are originally native to Western and Central Africa, growing in countries like Ethiopia, Tanzania, Liberia, and Angola.

 In modern times, Vietnam, Brazil, India, and Indonesia are the world’s top exporters of Robusta beans.

 Unlike Arabica plants, which look like trees or large bushes, Robusta plants look more like vines or wild shrubs.
 Robusta plants are generally much tougher and more resilient than Arabica plants, which means that they don’t require as much herbicide, pesticide, or general upkeep as their more fragile counterparts.